Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Proof of the Decomposition Theorem

-We now come to a significant difference between this proof and similar proofs from \cites{eis-schrey1,boij-sod2}.
-There are three ways that adjacent elements $\dd<\dd'$ can arise in the poset $P_{(\delta,\epsilon)}$.
+\end{enumerate} \end{lemma} \begin{proof} This proof differs in a significant way from similar proofs in \cites{eis-schrey1,boij-sod2}.
+This is because there are now three ways that adjacent elements $\dd<\dd'$ can arise in the poset $P_{(\delta,\epsilon)}$.
 The first possibility is simply that $\dd'$ is obtained from $\dd$ by adding $1$ to a single entry, as in:

 The second possibility is when the finite entries of $\dd$ and $\dd'$ lie in different homological positions, and this can only arise in a specified way.
 Namely, let $b$ be the codimension of $\dd$.
 For this case to occur, there exists a unique column $i$ such that: $d_j=d'_j$ for $j\notin \{i, i-b-1\}$; $d_i=i-\delta$ and $d'_i=\infty$; and $d_{i-b-1}=-\infty$ and $d'_{i-b-1}=i-b-1-\epsilon$.
 For example, if $b=2$ and $i=0$, then we could have: